takakomatu/InternAtAxeInc./README.md

 # InternAtAxeInc.
-This is code of C++ I wrote at Rocketsoftware.
-The library is OpenCV.
+This is code of C++ I used at Axe Inc to learn Machine Learning.
+I used OpenCV.